mabdullah-nyu/DSGA-1007-Project/README.md

 **Methodology**

 - Data sets: Restaurant Yelp data ($$$, hours of operation, cuisine etc.), Reviews data: top 50 reviews for each restaurant, primary key: restaurant alias
-- Considerations: We only pull data for MANHATTAN specifically,  aggregating across ~14K restaurants.
+- Considerations: We only pull data for MANHATTAN specifically,  aggregating across 10K+ restaurants.
 Due to mass, we also only pull 50 reviews per restaurant, instead of all the reviews.

 For this project, we follow the below phasing/framework:

 1. Obtain: Scrape the API for restaurant + review datasets.
-2. Scrub: Preprocess our data & feature engineering — changing to appropriate datatypes, removing unnecesary data/columns, and reformatting data.
+2. Scrub: Preprocess our data & feature engineering — changing to appropriate datatypes, removing unnecessary data/columns, and reformatting data.
 3. EDA:  Deep dive through visualizations to better understand our data.
 4. Model: Build a classification model, __________, & TD-IDF analysis for further meaning.
 5. Interpret: Our story!